There are three potential pathways into the Interventional Radiology Residency Program.

 Emory Interventional Radiology - Integrated Residency:

-The Interventional Radiology Integrated Residency Program (IR-I residency) is composed of an internship and five years of IR training.
-Training is identical to the diagnostic radiology residency (DR) training for the first three years.
-In the fourth year (PGY-5, IRI-4), training becomes concentrated in the clinical and procedural aspects of interventional radiology practice.
+The Interventional Radiology Integrated Residency Program (IR-I residency) spans five years following a transitional year internship.
+Training is identical to diagnostic radiology residency (DR) training for the first three years.
+In the fourth year (PGY-5, IRI-4), training concentrates on the clinical and procedural aspects of interventional radiology practice.
 Clinical rotations in the IRI-4 year include vascular surgery, transplant hepatology, surgical ICU, critical care/pulmonary ICU, medical oncology, and medical consultation services.
-The remainder of the IRI-4 year is dedicated to interventional radiology rotations and the completion of any remaining requirements in order to sit for the diagnostic radiology boards.
+The IRI-4 year allows time to complete any remaining requirements in order to sit for the diagnostic radiology boards.
 The IRI-5 year is a concentrated year of procedural interventional radiology with emphasis on providing excellent longitudinal patient care.

 Emory Interventional Radiology - Independent Residency: